TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     if it's `zones`, a machine can still be booted with a USB stick, CD-ROM, or other method of booting SmartOS.
 A bootable pool can then be repaired using piadm(1M) from the USB stick or CD-ROM.

+    Boot image customization is done at install time, other boot images already present will not be updated.
+Older versions of piadm can still be used to switch to and from boot images that have been customized but won't be able to customize images.